pal-rohit7576/Python_Amazon_Sales_Analysis/README.md

 # Amazon Sales Analysis (Python Project)

 ## Overview
-This project analyzes Amazon sales data using Python.
+This project analyzes Amazon sales data to understand customer behavior and product demand.
-The dataset contains 128k+ rows and 21 columns.
+The analysis shows that most customers are from Maharashtra, the majority of buyers are retailers,orders are mainly fulfilled through Amazon, T-shirts are the highest-demand product, and M-size is the most preferred among customers.

 ## Libraries Used
 - NumPy